Ten years on, tsunami warning stumbles at the 'last mile'

 "On an official level there has been, in the past, corruption and cut-price equipment bought that does not meet international standards."

-In India, the new system struggles to communicate alerts by fax, text message and email to remote locations, said Ajay Kumar, an official at the Indian National Center for Ocean Information Services.
+In India, the new system struggles to communicate alerts by fax, text message and email to remote locations, said Ajay Kumar, an official at the Indian National Centre for Ocean Information Services.

 "Some of the people, officials, are not getting the alert," he said.